Should You Have Sugar After a Workout?

 Overconsumption of sucrose can lead to issues with blood sugar regulation.
 So, how in the world can sugar be good after a workout?
 Here's how...

-Why Is Sugar After a Workout Encouraged?
+Is It Good to Have Sugar After a Workout?

 To understand how eating sugar after a workout can help your body, we have to back up and talk about what your body does with carbohydrates.
 After all, sugar is a simple carbohydrate.